bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # device type : string

-No documentation exists.
+Returns the type of the device (desktop, laptop or server, in case of VMWare virtual systems).
+The evaluation is determined by the hardware installed, not by the operating system definitions.
+The result is returned by the WMI, if it is active on the device, otherwise it is determined by the type of battery installed on the device.

 # dialup group : security account

-This refers to a group implicitly including all users who logged in to the system through a dial-up connection.
+Refers to a group implicitly including all users who logged in to the system through a dial-up connection.
 Membership is controlled by the operating system.

 # disabled control panel : enableable_file